-The simulated deadtime loss of the global electron triggers is shown in Fig. 8.
+The simulated deadtime loss of the global electron triggers and its decomposition into group, veto, and OR are shown in Table 1.
+The total deadtime is also shown in Fig. 8 as a function of the total event rate.
+The deadtime corrections to